PowerShell/Community-Blog/Posts/2023/04/Convert-Specific-Sheet-Of-Excel-Into-Json-Using-PowerShell.md

 ![Image-Showing-One-Excel-Sheet][02]

 I had a little different requirement.
-I had to convert a specific table among various tables available within a sheet in an excel file as shown in image below.
+I had to convert a specific table among various tables available within a sheet in an Excel file as shown in image below.

 ![Image-Showing-Multiple-Tables-In-One-Excel-Sheet][03]

 Our requirement is to read **Class 6** students data.
-In above screenshot, there are multiple sheets within the excel workbook.
+In above screenshot, there are multiple sheets within the Excel workbook.
 There are multiple tables like **Class 1**, **Class 2**, and so on inside the **Science** sheet.

-As our requirement is to read **Class 6** students data from **Science** sheet, lets look closely at how the data is available in excel sheet.
+As our requirement is to read **Class 6** students data from **Science** sheet, lets look closely at how the data is available in Excel sheet.

 - Name of the class is at row 44.
 - Column Header is at row 45.